Resources

 3. Computer and Information Research Scientists

-They make new approaches to computing technology.
-They also study complex computing problems to come up with solutions for businesses.
-Example job titles are Computational Theory Scientist, Computer Scientist, Control System Computer Scientist, or Programming Methodology and Languages Researcher.
+They develop new approaches to computing technology and study complex computing problems to develop business solutions.
+Examples of job titles are Computational Theory Scientist, Computer Scientist, Control System Computer Scientist, or Programming Methodology and Languages Researcher.

 4. Political Scientists